Montgomery, Alabama: Law and government

 Montgomery operates under a Mayor–council government system.
 The mayor and council members are elected to four-year terms.
 The current mayor is Steven Reed, who was elected as the city's first African-American mayor in a runoff election which was held on October 8, 2019.
 The city is served by a nine-member city council, elected from nine single-member districts of equal size population.

 As the seat of Montgomery County, the city is the location of county courts and the county commission, elected separately.
 Montgomery is the capital of Alabama, and hosts numerous state government offices, including the office of the Governor, the Alabama Legislature, and the Alabama Supreme Court.

-At the federal level, Montgomery is part of Alabama's 2nd, 7th, and 3rd Congressional district, currently represented by Barry Moore, Terri Sewell, and Mike Rogers, respectively.
-The 7th represents most of Western Montgomery, the 2nd Southern and Northern Montgomery, and the 3rd Eastern Montgomery.
+At the federal level, Montgomery is in Alabama's 2nd Congressional District, represented by Shomari Figures.
+After the 2026 Mid Term Election, the 2nd Congressional district will still include the entirety of the city of Montgomery and Montgomery County.